quasilyte/go-ruleguard/README.md

 You write the rules, `ruleguard` checks whether they are satisfied.

+`ruleguard` has some similarities with [GitHub CodeQL](https://securitylab.github.com/tools/codeql), but only focuses on Go code queries.

 **Features:**

 * Custom linting rules without re-compilation and Go plugins.